Solitary Fibrous Tumor of the Breast

 Solitary fibrous tumors and related stromal neoplasms are a bit hard to categorize.
-They are not considered to be breast cancer.
+In general, specialists do not consider solitray fibrous tumors to be breast cancer.
 In fact, the main concern with a finding of an apparent solitary fibrous tumor is to arrive at a proper differential diagnosis, because the ‘spindle-like‘ cells can take mimic spindle cell breast carcinoma.
 So, a diagnosis of solitary fibrous tumor and not spindle cell breast cancer is very good news.

 On the whole, solitary fibrous breast tumors are benign, but they are not entirely benign.
 One of the things the pathologist will look for are ‘atypical‘ cellular features, and the more atypical the cells are, the more likely that there may be malignant aspects to the lesions down the road.
 Some of these lesions have been know to recur locally or even to metastize, and depending upon where they metastize, there could be problems and future treatments required.
 However, it should be emphasized that a solitary fibrous breast tumor is a neoplasm involving unusual, but otherwise normal, cells.
 They can grow and cause problems, but they do not ‘devour and destroy‘ the way breast cancer cells do.

 Solitary fibrous breast tumors are typically treated by extensive surgical resection (lumpectomy).
 There is no evidence that chemotherapy or radiation treatments are either necessary or effective.
 Breast specialists will follow-up this condition routinely.
 Even though the disease generally has a non-aggressive clinical course, the possibilty of local recurrence and unlikely metastasis does merit strict follow-up observation, particularly if there are any atypical features.